braph-software/BRAPH-2/tutorials/developers/dev_intro/readme.md

 The element `NoValue` is used to represent a value that has not been set (for properties of categories `METADATA`, `PARAMETER`, `DATA`, `FIGURE` or `GUI`) or calculated (for properties of category `RESULT`, `QUERY`, `EVANESCENT`), while it should not be used for properties of category `CONSTANT`.
-It should be instantiated using `novalue`.
+It should be instantiated using Instantiation of `NoValue`.
 **Instantiation of `NoValue`.**
 		For computational efficiency, it is best to use only one instance using this script, instead of creating new instances using the constructor `NoValue()`.
 > ```matlab